ldanilek/password-protection/README.md

 Security of this program is based on the following assumptions:

-* Decompiling a C executable to discover #define'd numerical literals (the RSA keys) is hard
 * SHA1 hashing is non-invertible
 * RSA encryption isn't invertible without the keys